-We have incurred significant net losses since we began doing business, including a net loss of \$35.5 million during the six months ended June 30, 2016.
-As of June 30, 2016, we had an accumulated deficit of \$218.6 million.
-We have incurred substantial operating losses since our inception, and we may continue to incur additional losses in the future.
-Our revenue growth may slow or revenue may decline for a number of possible reasons, many of which are outside our control, including a decline in demand for our offerings, increased competition, a decrease in the growth of the solar industry or our market share, or our failure to continue to capitalize on growth opportunities.
+We have incurred significant net losses since we began doing business, including a net loss of \$23.3 million during the three months ended March 31, 2017.
+As of March 31, 2017, we had an accumulated deficit of \$273.8 million.
+Our revenue may increase or decrease for a number of possible reasons, many of which are outside our control, including a decline in demand for our offerings, increased competition, a decrease in the growth of the solar industry or our market share, or our failure to capitalize on growth opportunities.
 If we fail to generate sufficient revenue to support our operations, we may not be able to achieve or sustain profitability.
+In connection with the issuance of our consolidated financial statements for the year ended December 31, 2016, we concluded that there is substantial doubt regarding our ability to continue as a going concern.
+While we have taken and continue to take steps to improve our financial position since December 31, 2016 (including raising additional capital and further reducing expenses), there can be no assurance that these steps will be sufficient and we could fail to continue as a going concern.
+Furthermore, if we require additional capital to finance our operations, this determination could impair our ability to finance our operations through the sale of equity, incurring debt, or other financing alternatives.